sfu-bigdata/secretsauce-precise-wakeword-model-maker/README.md

 These data sets can be added into `config/data_prep_user_configuration.json` where `extra_audio_directories_to_process` is the list of the directories where the data sets sources are (it is important to configure the directories directly to where the mp3 or wav files can be found) and `extra_audio_directories_labels` are the labels (sub directories) they will be stored into (ie `non-utterances`, `utterances`, etc. in `out/wakeword_model_name/random/`.
 Each directory must have a label.

 ## 5. Do it all
-You can do it all
+You can do it all!

 ## 6. Exit
-Always know your excape route.
+Always know yourescape route.

 #  Data